 If you are ready to invest.
 You should be very proud.
 You are doing great financially.

-You should also be proud if you are not ready to invest, but are taking action to get there.
-In this case, it’s great to learn about index funds to posture yourself for success.
+It’s also great if you are not ready to invest, but are taking action to get there.

 Table of Contents